#39 TRENDING IN Music & Podcasts 🔥

 October 16, 2023

 For many, having music on in the background while studying is a long-held and beloved habit.
-There's just something about listening to a playlist of Taylor Swift songs while laboring over mathematical formulas that can make the task feel slightly more bearable.
-However, if listening to music while studying is a tendency of yours, I have some bad news: it may actually be doing you more harm than good.
+There's just something about listening to a playlist of Taylor Swift songs while laboring over mathematical formulas that makes the task feel slightly more bearable.

-Classical music is unique in that, not only do studies suggest it doesn't hinder studying, it may actually benefit it.
-But before we delve into why exactly classical music is good for your mind, let's begin with a definition.
+Classical music is unique in that, not only do studies suggest it doesn't hinder studying, it may actually benefit studying But before we delve into why exactly classical music is good for your mind, let's begin with a definition.

 Image Credit: Adam Rice from Giphy